Gichere/A-Lightweight-Machine-Learning-Approach-to-Maternal-Risk-Stratification/README.md

 ## Methodology
 The project focuses on building a POC to demonstrate feasibility in resource-constrained settings.
 Key methodological choices include:

-- Skipped EDA: Exploratory Data Analysis was omitted to prioritize rapid POC development, given the dataset's cleanliness (no missing values).
+- Skipped EDA: Exploratory Data Analysis was omitted to prioritise rapid POC development, given the dataset's cleanliness (no missing values).
 Future work should include EDA to explore feature distributions and correlations.
 - Logistic Regression Assumptions: Assumptions (e.g., linearity of log-odds, no multicollinearity) were not formally checked to maintain simplicity.
-Normalization and dataset integrity mitigate some risks, but future iterations should validate these assumptions.
+Normalisation and dataset integrity mitigate some risks, but future iterations should validate these assumptions.
 - Models: Logistic regression and decision trees were chosen for interpretability, critical for clinical adoption.
-Logistic regression prioritizes recall (76%), while the decision tree offers high precision (92%).
+Logistic regression prioritises recall (76%), while the decision tree offers high precision (92%).

 For detailed results, see the accompanying article: [Saving Mothers with Data Science: A Lightweight Machine Learning Approach to Maternal Risk Stratification](https://francisgichere.medium.com/saving-mothers-with-data-science-a-lightweight-machine-learning-approach-to-maternal-risk-013bdf47e6c9)